cultureteamco/website/clients/rspca-sa.md

 ---
-name: rspca
+name: rspca-sa
 title:
 keywords:
 meta:
 sector: non-profit
 video:
-  source: rspca-loop.mp4
+  source: rspca-sa/teaser-854x480.mp4
-  poster: rspca-poster.jpg
+  image: rspca-sa/teaser-854x480.jpg
+  width: 854
+  height: 480
 session:
-  - name: happy-salmon
+  - game: happy-salmon
-  - name: yes-but-yes-and
+  - game: yes-but-yes-and
-  - name: playdough-mime
+  - game: playdough-mime
-  - name: keep-talking-and-nobody-explodes
+  - game: keep-talking-and-nobody-explodes
     extension: Leadership Extension
-  - name: dragon-golf
+  - game: dragon-golf
 ---
 {{>column-start}}

 ## RSPCA

 RSPCA SA’s Inspection and Rescue team is really two discreet teams formed into one.
 Half of the team confront animal abusers on a day-to-day basis, while the other half work to re-home animals.
 As one would expect, it takes very different dispositions for each of these roles.

 The goal for our session was to give team members a sense of togetherness, to help bond them as individuals and friends, and erode the divide between the distinct roles.

 {{>column-end}}